hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924866v2-metaphor-identification-using-large-language-models-a-comparison-of-.md

 ---
 layout: default
-title: Metaphor identification using large language models: A comparison of RAG, prompt engineering, and fine-tuning
+title: "Metaphor identification using large language models: A comparison of RAG, prompt engineering, and fine-tuning"
 ---

 # Metaphor identification using large language models: A comparison of RAG, prompt engineering, and fine-tuning